 The most notable public conflict of the true worship of Yahweh with the false worship of Baal occurred when the prophet Elijah challenged and defeated the prophets of Baal (1 Kings 18:1-46).
 Later than that King Jehu destroyed all Baal-worshipers (2 Kings 10:18-28).
 He did not, however fully follow Yahweh, but retained the worship of the golden calves begun under Jeroboam, probably, again, for political purposes (2 Kings 10:29-31).
 Though Josiah had attempted to weed out idolatry in Judah (2 Kings 23:4-20), there was still a remnant of Baal that Yahweh would destroy (Zeph.
 1:4).

-Babel (Babylon) was first mentioned in the Bible in Genesis 10:10 in connection with Nimrod (whose name means “we shall rebel”).
+Babel (Babylon) was first mentioned in the Bible in Genesis 10:9-10 in connection with Nimrod (whose name means “we shall rebel”).
 Nimrod’s kingdom included Babel, Erech, Accad, and Calneh in the land of Shinar (the southeasternmost half of Mesopotamia, which is the land between the Tigris and Euphrates Rivers).
 But the dispersion of the nations (Gen. 10) was in accordance with their distinct languages (Gen. 10:5).
-That means the events surrounding Babel recorded in Genesis 11:1-9 preceded the dispersion of the nations (Gen. 10).
-So Genesis 11:9 is the first reference to Babel (Babylon) chronologically speaking.
+That means the events surrounding Babel recorded in Genesis 11:1-7 preceded the dispersion of the nations according to their languages as recorded in Gen. 10:5, 20, 31; 11:8-9 Harmonizing the accounts of the founding of Babel as recorded in Genesis 10:9-10 and Genesis 11:1-4, Nimrod was evidently the leader of those who settled in Shinar and founded and built the city.

 After the Flood of Noah (Gen. 6-8), God had blessed Noah and his sons, commanding them to be fruitful, multiply, and fill the earth (Gen. 9:1).
 But there came a time when the people of the earth resisted the last part of that command.
 Speaking but one language, they traveled east to the land of Shinar (Gen. 11:1-2), where they counseled themselves to build a city whose top would reach to heaven.
 They desired to make a name for themselves to prevent themselves from being scattered abroad over the face of the entire earth (Gen. 11:4).
 It is possible, if not likely, that Nimrod (Gen. 10:8-12) was the chief instigator of this rebellion.
 I call this council the first General Assembly of the United Nations, and it did not bode well for good or for God.
 It certainly caught Yahweh’s attention (Gen. 11:5)!
 He said, “Behold, they are one people, and they all have the same language.
 And this is what they began to do, and now nothing which they purpose to do will be impossible for them.
 Come, let Us go down and there confuse their language, so that they will not understand one another's speech” (Gen. 11:6-7).
 The effect was dramatic!
 Yahweh succeeded in scattering the human race abroad over the face of the earth and they were forced to stop building the city (Gen. 11:8).
 The name of the city was called “Babel” (babel) because there Yahweh confused (balal) the language of the whole earth and scattered them abroad (Gen. 11:9).
 So the name Babel (Babylon) means “confusion.”
 From its inception it connotes rebellion against God.